asmasonomics/asmasonomics.github.io/courses/2023-06_ENTHUSE_cBioPortal.markdown

 ### The Session
 <p align="justify">If you follow the guided steps below, you will explore <a href="https://www.cbioportal.org/">cBioPortal</a>, investigate the prevalence of <i>TP53</i> mutations across different cancers, and begin to see the complexity of cancer biology by seeing how different cancers exploit different parts of normal cell biology.
 Look out for 'explainer' links - these give more information and background to the concepts and data used in the session.<br/><br/>
-I would recommend using a computer or a tablet for this session, rather than a phone. cBioPortal hasn't really been designed with phones in mind, and you'll find everything a bit small and tricky to navigate.<br/><br/></p>
+I would recommend using a computer or a tablet for this session, rather than a phone. cBioPortal hasn't really been designed with phones in mind, and you'll find everything a bit small and tricky to navigate.<br/>
+Take your time and explore the website and data - you could spend days on this website and still find brand new data.
+If you get lost, go back to the homepage and you're only a few clicks from where you need to be!<br/><br/></p>

 #### 1 Open the cBioPortal website
 <p align="justify">